kbirk74/Election_Analysis/README.md

   2) created a Dictionaly and list of information using for loops to sumarize the results
   3) Printed the results to a txt file
   4) created a % of vote calculation  (candiate votes/totalvotes)*100
-  5) Porducest resluts athte candiate lelve and the county level.
+  5) Porduced reslts at the candiate level and the county level.

 ## Challange overview
-CSV was clean, an not data needed to be ammended.
+CSV was clean, no challanes to report

 ##Challange Summary
 Non to report